vincezh2000/poker_justice/readme.md

-# Texas Hold'em Screenshot + Prediction Project
+# Texas Hold'em Screenshot + Prediction Project for WSOP online Hold'em game

 This project demonstrates an end-to-end workflow for automatically **screenshotting** parts of the screen, **recognizing** playing cards (suits and ranks), and **comparing** two poker hands (left vs. right) given a set of public cards.
 It consists of: